flox/nixexprs/docs/builders.md

 **For files:** `pkgs/<name>/default.nix`

 #### Inputs
 - `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Rust application.
+This is passed as the first argument to `meta.getSource`.
+- All other arguments are passed as the second argument to `meta.getSource`.
+See [its documentation](TODO) for how the source can be influenced with this.
-- All other arguments are passed to nixpkgs `rustPlatform.buildRustPackage` function.
+- All other arguments are also passed to nixpkgs `rustPlatform.buildRustPackage` function.
 Refer to [its documentation](https://nixos.org/manual/nixpkgs/stable/#compiling-rust-applications-with-cargo) for more information.
 One of the following arguments is needed for specifying the dependencies:
   - `cargoSha256` (string): The hash of all dependencies.
 Since this hash is not known beforehand, a fake hash like `lib.fakeSha256` must be used at first to get the correct hash with the first failing build.
   - `cargoVendorDir` (path): An alternative to `cargoSha256`, which can be used if dependencies are vendored with `cargo vendor`.
 Pass the path to the `vendor` directory with this option.